adamcobabe/mrv/doc/source/install.rst

 ==================
 MRV's recommended development interpreter is the **system's python interpreter**, ``cpython``, because:

-* it starts up ~0.6 seconds faster (as tested on linux) than mayapy
+* it starts slightly faster (as tested on linux) than mayapy
 * its easier to install auxiliary packages using `easy_install`_ or your platforms package manager (linux and OSX).
 This implies that :ref:`imrv <imrv-label>` will work much more easily.
 * you can flexibly choose the maya version to run if you have multiple installed